 Conclusions

-The study has provided a method to prioritise the screening, to estimate the expected number of tests and inpatient days equivalents of strict contact precautions and to compare demand with available capacity.
-This approach can provide a planning tool to identify the best alternatives in terms of inclusion criteria and sustainable demand for screening through the following steps:
+The study has provided a method to prioritise the screening, to estimate the expected number of tests and inpatient days equivalents of contact precautions and to compare demand with available capacity.
+This approach can provide a planning tool to identify the best alternatives in terms of inclusion criteria and sustainable demand for screening.

-(a) analyse the laboratory data to rank the specialties according to the prevalence of carbapenem-resistant Escherichia coli and Klebsiella spp..
-Starting with the specialty with the highest rate, estimate the expected annual number of tests and inpatient day equivalents of strict contact precaution and divide by the potential isolation bed days.
-If these ratios are less than 100%, the specialty with the second highest carbapenem-resistant rate is added, and so on until the capacity is exhausted; and

-(c) estimate the potential fraction of the CPE burden identified by the inclusion criteria.

 Next steps